Gilead-BioStats/gsm/tests/testthat/_snaps/Consent_Map_Raw.md

       x Empty Value check not run
       x Unique Column Check not run
       x df is not a data.frame()
-      x the following columns not found in df: subjid, siteid, rfpen_dt x NA check not run
+      x the following columns not found in df: subjid, siteid, rfpst_dt x NA check not run
       x Empty Value check not run
       x Unique Column Check not run